Science of AI Tone: How Machines Capture Your Writing DNA

 Our methodology draws on established academic work:

-- Biber's Multidimensional Analysis framework (67 linguistic features)
+- Biber's Multidimensional Analysis framework: 67 linguistic features for register analysis

-We cite 50+ academic sources in our full methodology documentation—no competitor citations, focused on independent peer-reviewed research.
+We cite peer-reviewed research throughout our methodology, focused on independent academic work.
 For a philosophical take on why AI defaults to generic output, read about the median user problem.
+To see how these principles apply across platforms, explore our deployment guides for ChatGPT, Claude, and Gemini.

 Get Your Free Writing DNA Snapshot